sean-jc/linux/Documentation/virt/kvm/locking.rst

 3) flush tlbs due to spte updated

-If the spte is updated from writable to readonly, we should flush all TLBs, otherwise rmap_write_protect will find a read-only spte, even though the writable spte might be cached on a CPU's TLB.
+If the spte is updated from writable to readonly, flush all TLBs, to avoid leaving a writable spte cached in a CPU's TLB.

 As mentioned before, the spte can be updated to writable out of mmu-lock on fast page fault path, in order to easily audit the path, we see if TLBs need